India's 'Mini-England’ McCluskieganj: A paradise lost | Headlines

 The place that attracted Anglo-Indians from across the country now gasps for existence with haphazard and unplanned growth.

-The happening farming township which once boasted of a majestic church, clubs, bakeries and schools is now dying a slow death and remains a dream unfulfilled.
+The happening place which once boasted of majestic church, clubs, bakeries and schools is now dying a slow death and remains a dream unfulfilled.

-Kitty Teixeria, a 73-year old lady dubbed as ‘Kitty Memsahib’ by the locals has come to be the face of this hamlet, selling fruits from her farms to visitors.
+Kitty Teixeria, a 73-year old lady dubbed as ‘Kitty Memsahib’ by the locals has come to be the identity marker of this hamlet selling fruits from her farms to visitors.
+Among younger residents Nelson Paul Gordon alias Bobby Gordon, 48 runs a guest house and a boys hostel for a living.

+Late settlers included Lt General Misbah Mayadas, who after retiring from the Indian Army came to McCluskieganj in 1988 which he fondly called 'Heaven on Earth' and lived there for 22 years till 2010.

+He said: ''I always found him there full of life, full of energy, he was never in the house, always outside with dogs, other animals in the farm.
+There was a river Tappti Nadi, he used to go there in the summer with the dogs and swim in the river...
+We had a lot of good time there with all the people in McCluskieganj....
+He was very attached to the place,'' Dhyan Mayadas said.

+Noel Gordon, their son, a prominent figure in the town was deeply attached to McCluskiegunj and lived in the Hank till his death in 2015.
+His wife Nomita Gordon lives with his son Bobby Gordon and his wife and three kids.

+''Old world charm may have gone but this is our land and we have cherished memories here,'' said Gordon and rued ''unfortunately no one paid any attention to McCluskieganj.''
+Gordon said his father was deeply attached to McCluskiegunj and did not leave the place for anything.

-Teixeira, of Portuguese and Welsh descent, lives with her large family of three daughters, a son-in-law, a son, five kids, prized goats, dogs, hens and cocks and speaks fluently in English, Hindi and tribal dialect.
+Kitty Teixeira, born of Portuguese and Welsh descent, who is the identity of Ganj, lives with her large family of three daughters, a son-in-law, a son, five kids, prized goats, dogs, hens and cocks and speaks fluently in English, Hindi and tribal dialect.

 ''Janam, karam yehin pe to kahan jayenge (I was born here, this has been my place, where will I go now),'' she said.

-She recalled how when she was 17 her grandfather and father died, her mother had promised the family’s large property to any Anglo-Indian boy who would take care of Kitty.
-However, grooms were scarce as most young men were leaving the rural idyll in search of better life prospects and she ultimately married a tribal who used to ''waste her money'' on drinks.
+She recalled how when she was 17 her grandfather and father died and mother promised huge property to any Anglo-Indian boy to take care of Kitty but they all left and how she married an unlettered tribal who used to ''waste her money'' on drinks.

 ''I am not keeping well now ...We don't have money...My husband died in 2016 January,'' she told PTI.

 ''I started selling fruits along with other tribal women.
-I would catch a train and reach Barkakata platform and sell fruits and return...Sometimes I used to go by evening and came back in the morning.
-I left in steam engine train and it wasn't so bad but when the electric locomotive came, I stopped going and instead would go to colliery areas like Bachra, Khalari and Dakra.''
-Latter day settlers included Lt General Misbah Mayadas, who after retiring from the Indian Army came to McCluskieganj in 1988.
-The General fondly called the town a 'Heaven on Earth' and lived there for 22 years till 2010.
+I would catch a train and reach Barkakata platform and sell fruits and return...Sometimes I used to go by evening and came back in morning.
+I left in steam engine train and it wasn't so bad but when the electric engine came I stopped going and instead would go to colliery areas like Bachra, Khalari and Dakra.''
+The Don Bosco School, established in 1997 by Alfred Rosario, an Anglo Indian from Patna draws students from far off places and many of the left Anglo Indians run hostels for boys to make a living.

-He said: ''I always found him there full of life, full of energy, he was never in the house, always outside with dogs, other animals in the farm.
-There was a river Tapti Nadi, he used to go there in the summer with the dogs and swim in the river...
-We had a lot of good time there with all the people in McCluskieganj....
-He was very attached to the place,'' Dhyan Mayadas said.

-Bobby Gordon's grand-parents William and Nancy Gordon were one of the early settlers who came to McCluskieganj in 1946.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)